Pomiculture/PYNQ-overlay/README.md

 We can deduce that in this test, the overlay function is almost 13 times faster than the remake function.
 However, it is still around 465 times slower than the original OpenCV implementation.
 This result was expected given that OpenCV is an optimized library.

-Furthermore, the results for the three functions are identical.
-To check that, we computed the mean value of the absolute difference between the output arrays, two by two.
+Furthermore, we obtain the same output data for the three functions, which emans that the results are accurate.
+To check it, we computed the mean value of the absolute difference between the output arrays, two by two.

 ---
 <div id='peripherals'/>